-- (a) ensure a steady market for the rural sellers; - (b) provide local employment opportunities; - (c) control the current inclination of villagers to fell trees, in view of the long run employment opportunities which would emerge.
+- (a) ensure a steady market for the rural sellers; - (%) provide local employment opportunities; - (a) control the current inclination of villagers to fell trees, in view of the long run employment opportunities which would emerge.

-However there exist two important factors which may negate all these advantages.
+Mowever there exist two important factors which may negate , all these advantages.